Huawei Executive Says ‘Survival Is The Goal’ Amid US Ban

-Huawei executive Guo Ping said the company is struggling to survive because of policies enacted by the United States that have left its business in trouble.
+Huawei executive Guo Ping said the company is struggling to survive because of policies enacted by the U.S. that have left its business in trouble.
 Bans on U.S. companies working with Huawei have meant one of the company’s biggest markets is off limits.

 With international partners also cautious of adopting Huawei’s 5G technology, the Chinese tech giant has faced mounting problems.
-As reported by CNN, Huawei’s rotating chief executive spoke at a press conference and presented a dire picture for the multinational.
+As reported by CNN, the company’s rotating chief executive spoke at a press conference and presented a dire picture for the multinational corporation.

 “Huawei is in a difficult situation these days.
 Nonstop aggression from the US government has put us under significant pressure… Right now, survival is the goal.”